 - 1 teaspoon baking powder

-- 3/4 cup dairy-free, dark chocolate chips (such as Enjoy Life brand)
+- 3/4 cup dairy-free dark chocolate chips (like Enjoy Life brand)

 - Preheat the oven to 350 degrees.
 Lightly oil the bottom and sides of an 8 x 8-inch baking dish.

-- Add the peanut butter, eggs, coconut milk, dates and vanilla extract to a high speed blender (such as Vitamix) and process until smooth and creamy.
+- Add the peanut butter, eggs, coconut milk, dates and vanilla extract to a high-speed blender and process until smooth and creamy.

-- In a large mixing bowl, mix together the baking powder, wheat germ and spelt flour.
+- In a large mixing bowl, mix together the coconut sugar, baking powder, oat bran and flour.
 Stir in the creamy peanut butter mixture.
 Fold in the chocolate chips.

 - Transfer the batter to the prepared baking dish.
 Bake for 25 to 30 minutes, or until firm.
 Transfer to a cooling rack and cool for 10 minutes before serving.
 Best served warm.